Divorce Process – Seven Steps in England & Wales

 1. File a Divorce Petition

 At this stage you'll also need to pay the court fee of £550.00 (unless you are on a low-income or receive certain benefits, as you may be entitled to court fee remission).

 When submitting your divorce petition, you will need to provide the court with your marriage certificate.
-If you were married abroad, the certificate must be translated into English before proceedings can start.
+If you were married abroad, the certificate must be translated into English before divorce proceedings can commence.

-The divorce petition is the main document in any divorce procedure and is therefore essential that you complete this document correctly.
+The D8 divorce petition is the main document in the divorce procedure and is therefore essential that you complete this document correctly.

 2. Acknowledgement of Service

 The second stage of divorce proceedings involves the court sending a copy of the divorce petition form to your spouse with an acknowledgement of service form that they need to complete and return within 7 days.

 The acknowledgement of service form confirms to the court that;

 - your spouse has received the divorce papers